markdwags/Razor/help/docs/guide/expressions.md

 | <=       | Less than or equal    |
 | >        | Greater than          |
 | >=       | Greater than or equal |

+# Expressions

+Expressions are combined with statements like `if` and `while` to alter the execution path of your script.

 ## count/counter